Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Operating_Power&Cooling.md

 | Thermal interface thread size: | M4 | | Note 19|
 | Thermal interface fastener <strong>maximum depth:</strong>| 14 | mm | Note 19 |

-### Notes
+#### Notes:

 15) Maximum software current limit multiplied by maximum DC bus voltage limit.

 16) The controller is thermally limited to maintain the junction temperature of the main silicon devices below a safe operating point.
 Design your cooling solution to keep the cold plate of the motor controller below the design temperature.
 The controller will reduce motor current linearly above this point, derating to 0A output current at the shutdown temperature.

-17) With a water-cooled heatsink of 0.6Kcm²/W attached to the cold plate, and a water temperature of 30°C, the WaveSculptor22 is capable of operating at its instantaneous power output continuously.
+17) With a water-cooled heatsink of 0.6Kcm<sup>2</sup>/W attached to the cold plate, and a water temperature of 30°C, the WaveSculptor22 is capable of operating at its instantaneous power output continuously.
 This represents the best case cooling solution possible.

 18) The base of the WaveSculptor22 is a flat aluminium surface, of these dimensions.
 A flat area of at least this size should be provided on whatever cooling solution the customer chooses to provide.
 Please refer to the [TRI88.005 Mechanical Assembly document]()? available on the Prohelion website for mounting surface features and dimensions.